1 - Can GET be used at private colleges or out-of-state universities?

 In addition to GET, Washington offers another 529 plan called the DreamAhead College Investment Plan.
 Families who save with GET can also save with DreamAhead to diversify their education savings portfolio.

 As a 529 plan, DreamAhead features the same federal tax benefits as GET.
 Other DreamAhead features, however, are much different.
 Unlike GET, DreamAhead is an investment-based 529 plan, so a participant’s savings growth is tied to financial market performance.
 DreamAhead investors have multiple investment choices with varied degrees of customization and risk.
 Investment options include portfolios that automatically adjust as a student grows up and fixed portfolios that let participants choose their risk tolerance.
 DreamAhead is open for enrollment year-round.
-To learn more about DreamAhead click here.
+Learn more about DreamAhead.

 Learn More at the links below.